Magento or Shopify? Tough decision, that’s for sure. So, how to decide between the two? We’ll try to help you out.

 The Best of eCommerce

-Fact: Both platforms stand for eCommerce giants, used by numerous merchants across the globe.
+Fact: Both Magento and Shopify stand for eCommerce giants, used by numerous merchants across the globe.

 Of course, neither of the two is completely perfect.
 Each of them has its ups and downs.
 So, let’s get down to business.
-We’ll compare Magento and Shopify throughout the following categories:
+We’ll compare Magento and Shopify through the following categories:

 - User Experience